EXPLAINER: How Congress will count Electoral College votes | WTOP

-WASHINGTON (AP) — The congressional joint session to count electoral votes is generally a routine, ceremonious affair.
-But President Donald Trump’s repeated, baseless efforts to challenge Democrat Joe Biden’s victory will bring more attention than usual to next Wednesday’s joint session of the Senate and the House.
+WASHINGTON (AP) — Wednesday’s congressional joint session to count electoral votes has taken on added importance this year as Republicans allied with President Donald Trump say they will try to undo Democrat Joe Biden’s victory and subvert the will of the American people in at least six states.

-The congressional count is the final step in reaffirming Biden’s win, after the Electoral College officially elected him on Dec 14.
-The meeting is required by the Constitution and includes several distinct steps.

-Republicans who are echoing Trump’s baseless claims of fraud have said they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
-A group of House Republicans had been looking for a senator to sign on because there must be support from at least one member of each chamber to force the votes.
-That support came Wednesday from Missouri Sen. Josh Hawley, a possible contender in the 2024 GOP presidential primary.
+The Republicans — at least 13 senators and many more House members — are citing Trump’s repeated, baseless charges of widespread fraud.
+They say they will officially object to the results, forcing votes in the Republican-run Senate and the Democratic-controlled House that will almost certainly fail.
+Several GOP senators have said they won’t support the challenges and plan to vote against them.

 A look at the joint session: